← Back to BlogGuides

 How to Detect Fake Lossless Audio Files on Mac

 A fake lossless file looks like WAV or FLAC but sounds like MP3.
-Here's how to detect them using spectrograms - and how to do it automatically across your entire library.
+Here's how to detect them using spectrograms — and scan your entire library automatically.

 How to Detect Fake Lossless Audio Files on Mac